Fihdi/Eurorack/README.md

 Open points and Issues that can be applied to the whole project are summarized in "General_Issues.txt"

-Update 27.03.2025:
+Update 10.05.2025:

-I will gradually update my old modules to not having exposed solder joints on the front.
-The HP (width of the modules) and circuitry will be the same.
+All of the frontplates have been updated and are now free of solder joints.
+The modules that still have solder joints on the front will be updated with a better version in the future.